ibm-cloud-docs/cephaas/preinstallation_checklist.md

 You must complete the following steps to validate the network functions and to activate the {{site.data.keyword.cephaas_full_notm}} account after delivery:

-* The SSR team works with you to ensure the visibility of the rack Satellite location in your {{site.data.keyword.cephaas_full_notm}} account.
+* The SSR team works with you to ensure the visibility of the rack Satellite location in your {{site.data.keyword.cephaas_short}} account.